 run PROX manually

 OK.
 We just introduced rapid.
 The script support very extensive options in the configuration files which beyond the scope of this book, but we’ve got the idea how it works basically.
-Please remember that rapid and PROX and two different applications.
+Please remember that Rapid and PROX and two different applications.
 Rapid script does all the magics and make your life easier through automation of PROX, and PROX is the foundation application that does the "real" works.
 In fact, PROX can run tests just fine without Rapid.
 To launch PROX and start traffic, in the "gen" VM’s home folder (root in our case) start this command:

 [root@stack2-gen ~]# /root/prox/build/prox -f /root/gen.cfg